 To make sure you don’t overdo the primer, do quick, light coverage on each side and let dry for a few hours.
 If it needs more primer, move the model to expose missed areas and give it another layer.
 Multiple thin layers are always better than a thick mess.

 Spray can isn’t the only way

-Another alternative is to use a brush-on primer.
+When spraying isn’t an option you can use a brush-on primer.
 While slower than spraying, it can be done at your painting space with little fuss.
 Just follow the same tip: multiple thin layers is better than one overly thick one.
 As the primer is the first layer of paint, this is extra important as it can prevent any further layers of paint from showing the details.

 What color to prime

 When it comes time to painting on the primer, the question gets asked: “what color should I use?”

 The two traditional primers are black and white.
 Using black has the advantage that if miss an area of the model it just looks like a shadow.
 Black also provides a great base layer for metallic paints.
 The downside is that lighter colors such as yellow or white will take more layers to cover the black primer.

 White has the opposite problem.
 Light colors are quicker to paint and tend to be brighter, but if you miss areas, they will pop out.
 Models primed white have a lighter composition which works well for certain armies and looks but not so much for models that you want to look dark and sinister.

 Brown and gray primers are less common in spray cans but are available in brush-on or airbrush paints.
 Gray provides a balance between the white and black primers as it allows colors to cover quickly, but without being overly bright.
 Brown is helpful for rusty metal armies (like my Orks) or ‘natural’ looking armies.